Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Must-Sees

-Akihabara can be an all-day trip by itself (same goes for Otome Road).
-There’s tons to see, from shops to arcades to maid cafés.
-For the second day, Odaiba has a lot to offer (including an indoor amusement park called Tokyo Joypolis), but it’s especially good for Gundam or Attack on Titan fans.
-It’s also pretty close to the Pokémon Center.
+Akihabara can be an all-day trip by itself (the same goes for Otome Road).
+There’s tons to see, from shops to arcades to maid cafรฉs.
+For the second day, Odaiba has a lot to offer (including an indoor amusement park called Tokyo Joypolis), but it’s perfect for Gundam or Attack on Titan fans.
+It’s also pretty close to the Pokรฉmon Center.

-Third day, Nakano isn’t too far from Mitaka, so you can visit Nakano Broadway on the same day as the Ghibli Museum.
+On the third day, Nakano isn’t too far from Mitaka so you can visit Nakano Broadway on the same day as the Ghibli Museum.

 Akihabara Japan